Updated September 17, 2021

 Take a look at Whistler.com’s Stay & Bike Park Package for a deal when you book accommodation and Whistler Bike park tickets together.

-The hiking trails are starting to emerge around the Roundhouse Lodge on Whistler Mountain and Rendezvous Lodge on Blackcomb, but if there’s a certain trail you’re wanting to do make sure you check it’s open as the snow is still melting across the 50-kilometres of trail network available.
+Upload for hiking and sightseeing via the Blackcomb Gondola in the Upper Village this season.
+If there’s a certain trail you’re wanting to do make sure you check it’s open across the 50-kilometres of trail network available.

-The Blackcomb Ascent Trails are open; read more about them in, Adventure Differently: Hike in Whistler This Summer.
+Take a look at the Blackcomb Ascent Trails and read more about them in, Adventure Differently: Hike in Whistler This Summer.